What you need to know about Joe Manchin’s hold on the Democratic agenda

 That statement was the political equivalent of a nuclear strike on Biden’s agenda, and it left Washington Democrats — and millions of Americans who have been waiting for action on these issues — wondering what happened, why it came to this and what comes next.

-What exactly did Joe Manchin say?
+What exactly did Manchin say?

 He left things open to interpretation, to a point.
 “I cannot vote to continue with this piece of legislation — I just can’t,” he told Baier, later adding: “This is a no on this legislation.
 I have tried everything I know to do.”

 The fact that Manchin referred to “this” legislation prompted some bill supporters to simply conclude that he opposes the House-written bill, which would be no surprise to anyone.
-But Manchin clearly intended the interview to be an emphatic rejection of the current negotiations, an intention that he reinforced in a subsequent written statement and in an interview Monday morning with WVMetroNews radio.
+But Manchin clearly intended the interview to be an emphatic rejection of the current negotiations, an intention that he reinforced in a subsequent written statement and in an interview Monday morning with West Virginia’s MetroNews radio.

 Yet he didn’t close the door to a future bill entirely.
 We’ll return to that later.